o1-labs/proof-systems/README.md

    wasm-pack test --release --chrome
       this builds wasm module for Firefox
 3. Upon build completion and the cli prompt, open http://127.0.0.1:8000/ in Safari or Chrome browser
-4. After the test execution completioin, browser should display the following:
+4. After the test execution completion, browser should display the following:

 running 2 tests
 test turbo_plonk::poseidon_tweedledee ... ok